-Meet four who graduated as Honors Fellows in Spring 2010 and are fully engaged in life after undergraduate studies!
+Meet four Honors Fellows graduates who are fully engaged in life after undergraduate studies!
 OC Honors sends its best on to great things - whether an elite graduate school, a "full ride" scholarship to law school, a nationally-ranked research program, or professional life with a respected firm.

-This video features winners of 2010 "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement (URCAPI).
+This video features past winners of "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement.